ethanqiu7/random-draw-design2/Fair_Voting_System_Technical_Whitepaper1.2.md

 ---

 *This whitepaper is a technical specification.
 Before deployment it must undergo legal and compliance review and be adjusted according to applicable laws and the organization's charter.
 Modules such as homomorphic encryption, zero-knowledge proofs, DKG, and VDF should be implemented by a team with applied-cryptography experience and subjected to third-party security audit.*

+about fair votting system

+Applicability Boundaries​
+Historical Event

+I. The Surface: Soviet Elections "Looked" Democratic

+After the passage of the 1936 Stalin Constitution, the Soviet Union legally established:
+• Universal: All citizens aged 18 and above had the right to vote (except the mentally ill and those deprived of political rights by a court).

+• Equal: One person, one vote.

+• Direct: From rural soviets to the Supreme Soviet, all were directly elected.

+• Secret: Secret ballot.

+On paper, this system was "more democratic than the developed capitalist countries of the same era."
+Stalin himself said: Elections were the "whip in the hands of the people, used to lash government organs that were not doing their jobs well," and a "court where voters sat in judgment on our Communist Party, the party in power."

+But legal text is one thing; actual operation is another.

+II.
+How Were Candidates "Pre-determined"?
+Four Steps to Lock Down Choice

+Step 1: Nomination Rights Monopolized by the Party Soviet election law stipulated: The right to nominate candidates belonged to the CPSU, trade unions, the Communist Youth League, cooperatives, and other social organizations and labor collectives.
+Sounds diverse?
+In actual operation:
+"In reality, candidate nominations were decided by Party committees at all levels."
+Party committees at all levels internally agreed on candidates, then "assigned" them to mass organizations like trade unions and the Youth League to "nominate"—it looked like multiple organizations were nominating, but in reality, it was just one voice from the Party committee.

+Step 2: Single-Candidate Elections — One Radish, One Hole The law allowed for multi-candidate elections, but in practice:
+"Usually only one candidate was registered in a district, and typically only one candidate appeared on the ballot."
+That is to say, this district had only 1 candidate competing for 1 seat.
+You had no choice.
+When Stalin himself ran in the Moscow Stalin District in 1946, he also had to "campaign"—giving speeches and thanking voters for their trust.
+But there was only his name on the ballot.

+Step 3: Even If You Write Someone Else, They Won't Win The law left a loophole: Voters could cross out the official candidate on the ballot and write in their preferred candidate.
+But this trick was useless.
+Because:
+"Those not on the candidate list simply could not be elected."
+The reason is simple—if you handwrite a name, 99.9% of voters nationwide wouldn't know who this person is, what they look like, or what they stand for.
+The official candidate's name was printed on the ballot, backed by a complete propaganda machine.
+Scattered "handwritten votes" were doomed to fail to form a scale.

+Step 4: Election Results Required Superior Approval "Candidates were usually proposed by higher-level organs, and election results also had to be approved by higher-level organs."
+This meant: Even if a certain district had an accident and an official candidate lost votes—the higher-ups could disapprove the result and start over.
+In December 1937, the first Supreme Soviet election after the 1936 Constitution was passed: all 1,143 officially determined candidates were elected.

+III.
+How Was the Voting Process a "Formality"?

+The law required secret voting and free voting.
+But in actual operation:

+Tactic 1: Turnout Became a Political Task
+"Voters even lost the freedom not to vote.
+Because turnout was a symbol; what mattered was no longer who you voted for, but ensuring the masses voted somewhere to show support and approval for the system."
+Turnout had to be close to 100%.
+If voting in a certain district was not going well:
+"Encouragers or activists would be sent out to gather and remind those who had not yet voted, demanding they fulfill their civic duty."

+Tactic 2: Proxy Voting and Bulk Ballots
+"Husbands voted for wives, daughters for mothers, and even election committee members cast votes on behalf of late or absent voters into the ballot box."
+"Election regulations did not exclude the possibility of nominating several candidates...
+Travelers did not vote for candidates in their place of residence, but according to the leadership of the travel agency, which could result in turnout exceeding 100%."
+Turnout exceeding 100%—this number itself shows how absurd and perfunctory the voting was.

+Tactic 3: Mobile Polling Stations
+Mobile polling stations were set up in hospitals, trains, and ships, ostensibly to "ensure citizens exercise their rights," but in reality to ensure no potential vote was lost.

+Tactic 4: "Psychological Suggestion" During Ballot Marking The ballot read: "Please leave only one candidate you approve of on the ballot, and cross out the rest."
+When there was only 1 candidate, the design of the ballot itself was telling you: Don't cross anything out, just vote.

+IV.
+Why Was This Kind of "Election" Equivalent to No Election?

+Let's lay out the entire chain:

+Link Legal Provision Actual Operation

+Nomination Social organizations could nominate Party committee pre-determined; other organizations were rubber stamps

+Multi-candidate Multi-candidate elections allowed In reality, 100% single-candidate; 1 candidate for 1 seat

+Voting Secret, free, anonymous Turnout as political task; proxy voting, mobile stations

+Write-in Allowed to cross out official candidate Scattered handwritten votes could not form a scale

+Result Decided by voters Approved by higher authorities

+Representative Power Highest organ of state power Supreme Soviet actually had no power; CPSU stood above all

+Key Insight: When the "range of choice" is locked down, the act of voting itself loses its meaning.
+The essence of voting is "choosing one from many."
+If there is only one option, it is not an election, but a confirmation.
+What you press is not a "choice button," but an "agree button."

+V. A Deeper Level: Electing Representatives is Useless

+Even if voters really elected "one of their own," this person entering the Supreme Soviet could not change anything:
+"The Supreme Soviet actually had no power; the CPSU stood above all state administrative and legislative organs; the people only elected Soviet representatives, and could not elect administrative organs at all levels or state leaders; Party and government leaders and Soviet representatives had no term limits."

+The true state of representatives coming to Moscow for meetings was:
+"Representatives coming to Moscow for meetings was more like coming for a festival; representatives from other places could buy some scarce goods to take back."

+Party congresses were the same:
+"After the 17th Congress of the CPSU in 1934, the content of delegates' speeches actually had only two points: one was to report on their own work; the other was to praise the Party leader."

+So the Soviet election was a perfect "pseudo-closed loop":
+1. Candidates pre-determined by the Party committee →
+2. Voters could only confirm →
+3. Elected representatives had no real power →
+4. Real decisions were made within the small circle of the Politburo

+Voters in the entire chain were a consumed symbol, not a true subject of power.

+VI.
+Returning to Your Previous Design Question

+You previously asked: "Why is it easy to manipulate elections?"
+This Soviet case is the most complete answer.
+Elections are manipulated not because voters are stupid, but because manipulation can occur at every link before voting:

+Manipulation Point How the Soviets Did It Effect

+Nomination Party committee monopoly Voters had no choice

+Multi-candidate Forced single-candidate Formally no options

+Information Official candidate exclusive propaganda Voters unaware of alternatives

+Vote Counting Higher authorities approved results Unexpected results could be overturned

+Representativeness Representatives had no real power Even electing the right person was useless

+Term Party and government leaders had no term limits Elected people couldn't remove the real power holders

+Six locks, each castrating a bit of the voters' power, until only an empty ritual remained of voting.